mike-gimelfarb/cocoa/docs/multivariate.rst

 on the particle's personal best position, as well as the global best position of the entire population.

-COCOA implements a number of different variants of PSO, typically with parameter adaptation and other tricks to make them converge more effectively in complex, high-dimensional problems.
+bboptpy implements a number of different variants of PSO, typically with parameter adaptation and other tricks to make them converge more effectively in complex, high-dimensional problems.